Join us on Christmas Eve | Services at 11:00am, 2:00pm, 4:00pm & 6:00pm

 project 3:15 will be taking place

-at main street church!
+At main street church!

 Follow us on social media.